anwitabandaru-gif/student/hacks/background.md

         this.frame++;
       }
     }

-    /* Game world is Mater class/object for the entire game
-    * the game look is inside
+    //Game world is Mater class/object for the entire game he game look is inside class GameWorld {
-    */
-    class GameWorld {
       static gameSpeed = 5;
       // image enters the world